 Ana Lucia Araujo, PhD, FRHistS, is a Professor of History.
 A social and cultural historian, her transnational and comparative research explores the history and the memory of the Atlantic slave trade and slavery and their present social and cultural legacies.
-Her research interests include reparations for slavery, as well as public memory, heritage, visual culture, and the material culture of slavery.
+Past and present research interests include reparations for slavery, as well as public memory, heritage, visual culture, and the material culture of slavery.
 She wrote and extensively published on these themes in English, French, Portuguese, and Spanish.
+She also lectures and presents her work in these languages in the United States and other countries including Brazil, Argentina, England, France, South Africa, the Republic of Benin, Germany, Spain, Switzerland, Portugal, and the Netherlands.
 Her work was translated into German and Dutch as well.
-She lectures and presents her work in these languages in the United States and other countries including Brazil, Argentina, England, France, South Africa, the Republic of Benin, Germany, Spain, Switzerland, Portugal, and the Netherlands.

-Professor Araujo was also awarded other prestigious fellowships.
+Professor Araujo was awarded a Getty Residential Senior Scholar Grant and will be in residence at the Getty Research Institute, Los Angeles, CA, US from January to June 2023.
 She was a member of the School of Historical Studies at the Institute of Advanced Study (funding provided by the Gladys Krieble Delmas Foundation), Princeton, NJ in Spring 2022.
 She also received the Franklin Research Grant of the American Philosophical Society (2021/22).
-The fellowship and the grants are supporting research for her book project The Gift: How Objects of Prestige Shaped the Atlantic Slave Trade and Colonialism (under contract with Cambridge University Press).
+The fellowship and the grants supported the research for her book The Gift: How Objects of Prestige Shaped the Atlantic Slave Trade and Colonialism (forthcoming with Cambridge University Press in 2024).
 Her research was also supported by various other agencies in Brazil, and Canada, including the Fonds de recherche Société et Culture (Canada), the Social Sciences and Humanities Research Council (Canada), Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES, Brazil), and the National Council for Scientific and Technological Development (CNPq, Brazil).

 She is also a member of the Gilder Lehrman Institute of American History Scholarly Advisory Board.

 In 2019, Professor Araujo was a Visiting Professor at the University of Paris VIII, France.
-In 2017, she joined the International Scientific Committee of the UNESCO Slave Route Project.
+Since 2017, she is a member of the International Scientific Committee of the UNESCO Slave Route Project.
 She is also a member of the Editorial Board of the British journal Slavery and Abolition and a member of the advisory board of the Memory Studies Association.
 She was also a member of the Executive Committee of the Brazilian Studies Association (2016-2020) and of the Executive Board of the Association for the Study of the Worldwide African Diaspora (2019-2022).

-Professor Araujo has two forthcoming books.
-Humans in Shackles: An Atlantic History of Slavery in the Americas (under contract with the University of Chicago Press) is a hemispheric and narrative history of slavery in the Americas.
-An academic trade book for general readers Humans in Shackles places Brazil (the country that imported the largest number of enslaved Africans in the Americas), the African continent, and enslaved women at the center of this painful history.
+Humans in Shackles: An Atlantic History of Slavery in the Americas will be published with University of Chicago Press in 2024, is a hemispheric and narrative history of slavery in the Americas.
+An academic trade book for general readers Humans in Shackles places Brazil (the country that imported the largest number of enslaved Africans in the Americas), the African continent, resistance, and enslaved women at the center of this painful history.

-She just completed another academic book manuscript titled The Gift: How Objects of Prestige Shaped the Atlantic Slave Trade and Colonialism (under contract with Cambridge University Press).
+The Gift: How Objects of Prestige Shaped the Atlantic Slave Trade and Colonialism is coming out with Cambridge University Press in 2024.
 Relying on her previous work that examined gift exchanges between rulers of Portugal and Dahomey, this book explores how European-made luxurious artifacts, including goods that incorporate formal and symbolic elements found in West African and West Central African artifacts, shaped the interactions between Africans and Europeans during the era of the Atlantic slave trade and colonialism.
 To tell this story, she follows the trajectory of a ceremonial knife given by a French ship captain to a local agent of the Kingdom of Ngoyo on the Loango coast, which later was found in Dahomey, from where it was looted by the French troops at the end of the nineteenth century.

 An overview of her work can be found on her personal website.